muhammadbeig/jmeter-clusters-on-aws/README.md

 ## Getting ec2-names of instances in a custom cluster:
-If you know about jmeter naming for its nodes when used in distributed mode; there are two modes of a jmeter machine: client and server.
-A jmeter client serves as a "controller" that is used to issue commands to execute tests.
-The client uses "jmeter servers" as nodes each of which run the threads of a performance test.
+If you know about jmeter naming convention for its nodes in distributed mode; jmeter nodes are of two types: a client and server(s).
+A jmeter client serves as a "controller" or a "master" used to issue test execution commands.
+The client node then communicates with the "server nodes" to run the performance tests.
 For more information about jmeter distributed/remote testing, see http://jmeter.apache.org/usermanual/remote-test.html.

 ### Get list of servers in a cluster:
 				./jmeter-aws.sh --get-server-instances-from-cluster <cluster-name>
 				or
 				./jmeter-aws.sh -sic <cluster-name>

 			Example:
 				./jmeter-aws.sh --get-server-instances-from-cluster "myclusterinuseast"
 				ec2-54-85-216-118.compute-1.amazonaws.com,ec2-52-90-63-106.compute-1.amazonaws.com